sania-jawaid/Image-classification-using-Apache-Kafka-Real-Time-Messaging/README.md

 2) Used the model from Part 1 and the library from Part 2 to build such an application.
 It is robust, scalable and able to process requests asynchronously.
 3) Note that this is not a REST API based system but rather one which can process requests in a non-blocking way and (theoretically) put the results somewhere else (like a database).
-Y Here it is mocked this by printing to the console.
+Here it is mocked this by printing to the console.

 For running and using the Machine Learning Service through the Message Broker Application, please do the following things:
 1) After starting kafka and zookeeper services, start another terminal and launch the service `python consumer.py` from command line.
 This will be a receiving end of the messages you send via the production service.